Creating and deleting a data import connection and source

 What if I want to delete my data source?

 To delete your data source, you can go to the source and click on the Delete Source button.
 If you delete a data source, records will no longer be imported into the system from this source.
+Data that was imported previously from the data source will not be deleted.

 Why would I want to delete a data source?